korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `Crash SubClassOf providesVehicleInAccident some VehicleInAccident` <br />
         Every crash must provide at least one VehicleInAccident role.

-10. VehicleInAccident → hasSpeed → xsd
+10. VehicleInAccident → hasSpeed → xsd:integer
     * `VehicleInAccident SubClassOf hasSpeed only xsd:integer` <br />
         Every VehicleInAccident can only have speed of type xsd:integer

     * `VehicleInAccident SubClassOf hasSpeed min 0 VehicleInAccident` <br />
         Every VehicleInAccident may have Speed of type xsd:integer.

-11. VehicleInAccident → hasMileage → xsd
+11. VehicleInAccident → hasMannerOfCollision → xsd:string
-    * `VehicleInAccident SubClassOf hasMileage only xsd:float` <br />
+    * `VehicleInAccident SubClassOf hasMannerOfCollision only xsd:string` <br />
-        Every VehicleInAccident can only have Mileage of type xsd:float
+        Every VehicleInAccident can only have manner of collision of type xsd:string

-    * `hasMileage some xsd:integer SubClassOf VehicleInAccident` <br />
-        Anything that hasMileage is classified as a VehicleInAccident

-    * `VehicleInAccident SubClassOf hasMileage exactly 1 xsd:float` <br />
+    * `VehicleInAccident SubClassOf hasMannerOfCollision min 0 VehicleInAccident` <br />
-        VehicleInAccident can have exactly one mileage value as a float.
+        Every VehicleInAccident may have manner of collision of type xsd:string.

-12. VehicleInAccident → involvedInHitAndRun → xsd
+12. VehicleInAccident → involvedInHitAndRun → xsd:Boolean
     * `VehicleInAccident SubClassOf involvedInHitAndRun only xsd:Boolean` <br />
         vehicleInAccident involved in hit-and-run must be represented as a boolean value